 Harpy eagles live in the rainforests of Central and South America.
 Harpy eagles are the largest and most powerful birds of prey in the Americas.
 They are also known as American harpy eagles, and in Brazil as royal hawks.
 The harpy eagle’s scientific name is Harpia harpya.

 Harpy eagles have the largest talons of any eagle, and think nothing of plucking monkeys or sloths out of trees.
-Harpy eagles are the apex predators (top of the food chain!) in their environment.
+Harpy eagles are the apex predators (i.e. they’re top of the food chain) in their rainforest ecosystems.

 You can learn more about the harpy eagle’s diet and hunting methods further down the page.